sgm17/aml2025-group-27/PROBLEMSETTING.md

 A fully connected layer (MLP) maps this embedding to one of the three classes (CN, MCI, AD).

 ### 3.5 Tuning the model
-We will perform a grid search over key hyperparameters using the validation set.
-Parameters to be tuned include the number of GAT layers, hidden dimensions, learning rate, etc. Due to time and resource constraints, we will restrict the search to a few reasonable combinations.
+We will perform a grid search over the number of GAT layers using the validation set.
+Due to time and resource constraints, we will restrict the search to a few reasonable combinations.

-## 4. Evaluation
+## 4. Evaluation Protocol
  The model will be evaluated using:
 - Accuracy

-- F1-Score (macro and per-class)

-- Confusion Matrix

 ### 4.1 Baselines
-*Machine Learning Baseline*: We will compare results with a machine learning baseline, using a Multilayer Perceptron (MLP).
+*Simple Machine Learning Baseline*: We will compare results with a machine learning baseline, using a Multilayer Perceptron (MLP).
 *Statistical Baseline*: To assess whether our GNN model achieves meaningful performance beyond trivial classifiers, we will use a Random Classifier.
 *Literature Baseline*:  Finally, we will compare our results with the literature on Alzheimer’s disease classification using rs-fMRI and brain functional networks, in particular the article “Multi-label classification of Alzheimer's disease stages from resting-state fMRI-based correlation connectivity data and deep learning”, which serves as a performance benchmark for similar tasks using deep learning.